-Make sure the turtle you buy is bred in captivity, though, and not wild caught.
+Make sure the turtle you buy is bred under human care, though, and not wild caught.
 Not only are wild-caught turtles illegal, but they can have trouble adjusting to captive life and may carry diseases.
 Buy a turtle from a reputable breeder or rescue organization only.

 While turtles are certainly adorable and fascinating to observe, they require a tremendous amount of special care that is difficult to provide.
 They can make good pets, but with their exceedingly long lifespans, expensive care requirements, and potential for injury or disease, turtles are certainly not the ideal pet for everyone.